 Tiny is showing her rebellious side too as she “doesn’t like being told off” by someone other than Mummy.
 Her teacher got it with both barrels when Tiny sternly announced to her teacher, “I’m telling my mummy on you and she will be cross!”, followed by “SHUT UP!” repeatedly (which she charmingly learnt from her big sister).

-The highlight of the school day
+The highlight of the twins school day

-Neither of the twins wanted to go home the first two weeks because they hadn’t had their “hot dinner” which they were greatly looking forward to.
+Neither of the twins wanted to go home the first two weeks of school, because they hadn’t had their “hot dinner” which they were greatly looking forward to.
 My little munchkins started staying for lunch in their third week and claim it is the highlight of their school day.
 I love hearing their excited stories of what they did at school each day.

 I don’t think my stubborn, strong willed twins are going to have any problems with bullies at school.
 I am pretty sure they will defend each other constantly and form their own little mini mafia.
 I don’t really envy the teachers battle with getting those two to comply and conform.
 They are double trouble indeed and I love them with all my heart, but if I’m completely honest, it’s quite nice to get a few hours to myself every day now!